Oxygen Insider Exclusive!

 Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-Who Were Nick Godejohn And Gypsy Blanchard’s Alter Egos?
+Who Were Gypsy Rose Blanchard and Nick Godejohn's Alter Egos?

-However, Gypsy revealed to Godejohn over the course of their relationship that her mother, Clauddine “Dee Dee” Blanchard, had been abusing her by forcing her to use a wheelchair and feeding tube.
-Gypsy’s alleged ordeal is a type of child abuse that experts refer to as Munchausen by proxy.
+However, Gypsy revealed to Godejohn over the course of their relationship that her mother, Clauddine “Dee Dee” Blanchard, had been abusing her by forcing her to use a wheelchair and feeding tube and to undergo other unnecessary medical procedures.
+Gypsy’s alleged ordeal is a type of child abuse that experts once referred to as Munchausen by proxy, which is now called factitious disorder imposed on another.

 They both took on different personalities when they communicated, according to Godejohn.
 He claimed to have several alternate personalities, including one that showcased his sexually dominant side.